lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 --————————————————————————————————————————————————————————————————————--

-local function getContext(profileToken: string): Context?
+local function getContext(fooKey: string): Context?
-	local context = contexts[profileToken]
+	local fooContext = fooContexts[fooKey]
-	if not context then return end
+	if not fooContext then return end
-	if not context.remote.Parent then return end
+	if not fooContext.remote.Parent then return end

-	return context
+	return fooContext
 end

 --————————————————————————————————————————————————————————————————————--